Paolo97Gll/Raytracer.jl/docs/src/quickstart/api.md

 ## Tone mapping

-We can apply tone mapping to an HDR image to get a LDR image, like a jpeg or png file.
+We can apply tone mapping to an HDR image to get a LDR image, for example a jpeg or png file.

 ```julia-repl
 julia> tonemapping("myimage.pfm", "myimage.jpg", 0.5f0, 1f0)